It is now possible to go to Germany for treatment!

 The outcome of the operation depends largely on the skills of the surgeon and the chosen prostatectomy technique.
 So, the surgeons from leading foreign hospitals perform radical prostatectomy mainly with a minimally invasive technique – using a laparoscope or the da Vinci surgical system.
 Such minimally invasive operations eventually allow the doctors to achieve an excellent therapeutic result with a low risk of complications.

-Germany consistently demonstrates the best results in the treatment of prostate cancer.
-One of the leading medical centers in Germany is the University Hospital Tuebingen.
+- University Hospital Tuebingen.
 According to the authoritative Focus magazine, this German hospital ranks among five best medical facilities in the country.
 The certified Prostate Cancer Center was opened at the hospital in 2009.
 The University Hospital Tuebingen has everything for effective treatment of prostate cancer: experienced surgeons, modern equipment, advanced treatment methods.

 Prostate cancer is treated at a high level in Israel.
 Israeli oncourologists successfully apply surgical and conservative treatment methods in this disease.
 As of today, the treatment in Turkey is becoming more and more popular.
 Patients are attracted by the opportunity to undergo high-quality medical care at affordable prices.